NOAAS Surveyor: Post-decommissioning

 After her decommissioning, ex-Surveyor was moved to Seattle's Lake Washington Ship Canal, where she was decontaminated near the Ballard Locks by USS, Ltd., of Bend, Oregon.
 As part of the contract for decontaminating Surveyor, USS took possession of her and arranged for her sale to a private party.

 After spending several years near the Ballard Locks, ex-Surveyor was moved to the Tyee Marina in Commencement Bay at Tacoma, Washington, where she remained as of April 2015, apparently serving as a windbreak for the marina under the designation OSS 2.
 She was registered with the United States Coast Guard through 30 April 2018.

-Sometime between mid-2016 and early 2018, OSS 2 was moved to New Westminster on the Fraser River in British Columbia, Canada, at the approximate location 49.213926°N 122.880144°W, where she was moored near ex-Miller Freeman, which NOAA had decommissioned and sold in 2013.
-By early January 2019, OSS 2 and ex-Miller Freeman both had been moved to Maple Ridge, British Columbia, also on the Fraser River, where they had been moored side by side.
+Sometime between mid-2016 and early 2018, OSS 2 was moved to New Westminster on the Fraser River in British Columbia, Canada, at the approximate location 49.213926°N 122.880144°W, where she was moored near the former NOAAS Miller Freeman, a fisheries and oceanographic research ship which NOAA had decommissioned and sold in 2013.
+By early January 2019, OSS 2 and the former Miller Freeman both had been moved to Maple Ridge, British Columbia, also on the Fraser River, where they were moored side by side.

-As of June 2019, OSS 2, the United States Coast Guard′s registration database listed OSS 2 as an active pleasure craft registered in Canada.
+As of June 2019, the United States Coast Guard′s registration database listed OSS 2 as an active pleasure craft registered in Canada.

 Commemoration

-The Surveyor Fracture Zone, Surveyor Gap, and Surveyor Seachannel all are named for Surveyor.
+The Surveyor fracture zone, Surveyor Gap, and Surveyor Seachannel all are named for Surveyor.